Data company Palantir to help Ukraine prosecute alleged Russian war crimes

 For now, Palantir is not charging for the war-crimes work, a spokesperson said.

-Its partnership with Ukrainian prosecutors will centre on alleged crimes of aggression decided by Russia's leadership and on claims of systemic attacks on the Ukrainian people, Palantir said.
+Its partnership with Ukrainian prosecutors will centre on alleged crimes of aggression ordered by Russia's leadership and on claims of systematic attacks on the Ukrainian people, Palantir said.